Darkness4/blog/web/pages/blog/2026-07-07-fairphone-6-review/page.md

 ### The fingerprint reader on the power button

 So, reviewers are pretty divided on this feature.
-Because you can advertently unlock the phone.
+Because you can inadvertently unlock the phone.

 Honestly, I pretty like this feature because I just have to hold the phone to